 Illinois law.
 Midland's articles expressly provide that Section 7.85 of the IBCA, which applies to interested shareholder transactions, will apply to Midland.
 Section 7.85 requires that, except in limited circumstances, a "business combination" with an "interested shareholder" be approved by (i) the affirmative vote of the holders of at least eighty percent (80%) of the combined voting power of the then outstanding shares entitled to vote generally in the election of directors; and (ii) the affirmative vote of a majority of the voting shares of stock held by "disinterested shareholders."
 A "disinterested shareholder" is a shareholder who is not an "interested shareholder" or an affiliate or an associate of an interested shareholder.
-An "interested shareholder" means: (i) a person that is the owner of 15% or more of the outstanding voting shares of Midland or is an affiliate or associate of Midland and was the owner of 15% or more of the outstanding voting shares of that person.
+An "interested shareholder" means: (i) a person that is the owner of 15% or more of the outstanding voting shares of Midland are any time within the three year period immediately before the date on which it is sought to be determined whether the person is an interested shareholder; and (ii) the affiliates and associates of that person.
 This provision may have the effect of inhibiting a non-negotiated merger or other business combination involving Midland, even if such event would be beneficial to its shareholders.